python-tls/tls/docs/tls-api.rst

         :raises BadTLSDataError:
             When the input data was somehow invalid, such as when decryption failed or the protocol was not followed.
         :raises InvalidatedError:
-            When the session has been invalidated due to a previous error and will accept no further data.
+            When the connection has been invalidated due to a previous error and will accept no further data.

-        Given data read from a transport, invoke any callbacks for e.g. session negotiation or heartbeats, etc, and return decrypted application data, if any.
+        Given data read from a transport, invoke any callbacks for e.g. connection negotiation or heartbeats, etc, and return decrypted application data, if any.
         If the input data is somehow invalid, a TLS Alert message will be passed to the write callback, and a BadTLSDataError will be raised.
-        In certain cases of receipt of invalid data, after (sometimes) sending a TLS Alert, this session will be invalidated such that receive_data and write_data will raise :class:`InvalidatedError`.
+        In certain cases of receipt of invalid data, after (sometimes) sending a TLS Alert, this connection will be invalidated such that data_from_wire and data_from_application will raise :class:`InvalidatedError`.
-        Note that any incomplete data in the input may be buffered by the implementation until further calls to receive_data complete the messages.
+        Note that any incomplete data in the input may be buffered by the implementation until further calls to data_from_wire complete the messages.

-    .. method:: write_data(output)
+    .. method:: data_from_application(output)

         :param bytes output:
             Application data to encrypt and send over the transport.
         :raises InvalidatedError:
-            When the session has been invalidated due to a previous error.
+            When the connection has been invalidated due to a previous error.

         Given plaintext application data, invoke the write callback with the encrypted data.

-    .. method:: alert(alert_code, level=None)
+    .. method:: send_alert(alert_code, level=None)

         :param alert_code:
             The alert code to send in a TLS Alert message.
 Must be one of the constants specified in this module (TBD).